delabassee/java-lab/lab3-helidon.md

 ![](./images/lab3-2.png " ")

-## Build and test the Helidon project
+## Build and test an Helidon project

 You can build the Helidon project using the `mvn package` command in the `myproject` directory.